|Guide||♦||26 Triplogs||0 Topics|

-Warning: Hamblin Mountain is not very high, so all of the warnings related to low desert hiking apply.
+Hamblin Mountain is not very high, so all of the warnings related to low desert hiking apply.
 There is almost no shade, so this hike is not recommended during summer.
 Three minor pourovers require shoes with decent grip.

-History: The Black Mountains, of which Hamblin Mountain is a part, are volcanic.
+The Black Mountains, of which Hamblin Mountain is a part, are volcanic.
 Some 13 million years ago, the Hamblin-Cleopatra Volcano was split by the Hamblin Bay Fault.
 During the next 3-8 million years, Cleopatra Mountain shifted to the east, while Hamblin Mountain shifted to the west.
 Hamblin Mountain and Cleopatra Mountain are now approx 12 miles apart!

-Hike: Start out by walking to the west end of the parking pullout and crossing Northshore Road.
+Start by walking to the west end of the parking pullout and crossing Northshore Road.
 Follow a well-defined use trail across the desert pavement toward Cottonwood Wash, shortly dropping down into the wash.
 Walk upwash (south) for approx 1 mi to Cottonwood Spring.
 Along the way, keep a sharp eye out for fossils and cactus gardens on the wash walls and rare gypsum-loving plant species on the hills surrounding the wash.
-The wash is broad and the slope gradual, making the hike to Cottonwood Spring suitable for anyone including younger children.
+The wash is broad and the slope gradual, making the hike to Cottonwood Spring suitable for anyone, including younger children.

-When you reach Cottonwood Spring, there are 2 cottonwoods growing on the edge of a mequite thicket.
-To continue on toward Hamblin peak, aim for the cottonwoods and scramble up the pourover directly behind them.
+When you reach Cottonwood Spring, 2 cottonwoods are growing on the edge of a mesquite thicket.
+To continue toward Hamblin peak, aim for the cottonwoods and scramble up the pourover directly behind them.
 Continue up the wash, sticking to the main stem (side washes offer short exploratory diversions), until you come to a major fork at the base of a ridge with a red sandstone base topped by darker grey conglomerate cliffs.
 Shortly before reaching this fork, the wash passes through an area of high gypsum content.
 Turn right at this fork and follow the wash around the west side of the ridge to a second fork at the southwestern toe of the ridge.
 Bear right again and continue up the main wash.

 As you hike up the wash, you will notice a low saddle more or less straight ahead on the horizon - this is where you are headed.
 Just below the saddle, you encounter a pourover with an acacia at the top.
 Climb up the pourover and skirt the acacia (they are painful to push through), making an immediate right beyond the acacia to cut up to the saddle.
 At the saddle, look west (right) to spot your next goal - a broad wash approx 200-300 yards away.
 A spider web of use trails head toward the wash, but following any one is difficult.